ouidhi/cinematic-insights/README.md

 ### Key Insights

+- The United States has the highest number of production companies, but Mumbai, India surprisingly leads in terms of company HQs.
+- The boom period for film company establishment peaked in the early 2000s, with a sharp rise from 1960 onward.
+📌 The average lifespan of a film production company is around 50 years, with some crossing the century mark, like Edison Studios (US) and Gaumont (France).
+📌 London, Shanghai, and New York also emerge as major industry centers, highlighting the global decentralization of film hubs.
+📌 A number of newer, niche studios are rising — especially in the U.S., focusing on specific genres and streaming-first content.

 - The United States has been consistently dominant in the film production industry, both historically and currently.
 - India and China follow as major players, with India’s film headquarters largely centralized in Mumbai.
 - London and Shanghai are key cities for film production company headquarters in the UK and China, respectively.